(I may earn a small commission from the products mentioned in this post.)

 In this article I will explain why I took up swimming seriously at the age of 50.
 I will explain my early workouts and how they developed.
 I will talk about the benefits of swimming both for your knee and for your overall health.

 We’ll discuss a few swimming aides that were effective for me before and after surgery.
-Swimming is great workout for anyone, but can be especially beneficial for people suffering knee pain and for patients rehabbing from knee surgery.
+Swimming is a great workout for anyone but it can be especially beneficial for people suffering knee pain and for patients rehabbing from knee surgery.

 My Experience With Swimming